MikewrightJS/very-project/README.md

 Material UI used in this project to show understanding in using it, combined with module css.

+### Axios

+Axios is used to pull in the sampleData.json to simulate pulling from an external API.

 ## Available Scripts

 In the project directory, you can run: